natcap/invest/doc/decision-records/ADR-0005-SDR-Weighted-Mean-of-Proportional-Flow.md

 vector in order to calculate the LS Factor, which made James doubt that we had adhered to the methodology described in the paper.

-#### What is represented in Desmet & Govers (1996)
+## What is represented in Desmet & Govers (1996)

 Desmet & Govers (1996) does indeed use a WMPF claculation in the calculation of the unit contributing area.
-The forumulation here is described in equations 2, 3 and 4:
+The formulation here is described in equations 2, 3 and 4:

 Equation 2 is provided in the context of the Quinn et al. (1991) multiple flow